Skip to content

 It makes sense to start by looking at combo #1 – as it’s possible that the addition of just Magnesium and either Theanine or Apigenin will be enough.

 Personally I don’t like to add a whole lot of supplements to my daily routine in one go.
-So I’d start by adding Magnesium (then understand the affect), add Theanine (again, understand affect), Apigenin then Inositol.
+So I’d start by adding Magnesium (then understand the effect), add Theanine (again, understand effect), Apigenin then Inositol.

 That way it’s easier to know if any of them do not agree with your body.